Newcastle United could confirm survival for a place in the 2021-22 Premier League season with a win away to Leicester City on Friday night.

-Eight points from our four fixtures in April have almost pulled us to safety, now nine points ahead of Fulham and 10 ahead of West Bromwich Albion, whom both sit in the final two relegation spots, and with only four games to go.
+Eight points from our four fixtures in April have almost pulled Newcastle to safety, now nine points ahead of Fulham and 10 ahead of West Bromwich Albion, who both sit in the final two relegation spots with only four games to go.

-Our trip to the King Power Stadium this weekend isn’t crucial, particularly as we still have to face Sheffield United and Fulham, but a result would be nice, regardless.
+The trip to the King Power Stadium this weekend isn’t crucial, particularly as Newcastle still have to face Sheffield United and Fulham.

 Leicester City are missing a couple of their regulars but remain 1/2 favourites to pick up all three points among the Justuk.club non gamstop betting sites.